domwrap/ReTyPe/README.md

 #### Administration

-- @@TODO@@ Insert wiki links
 - Treeview menu resizing (so you can see more than 10 things!)
-- Bulk price multiple products by transposing a grid from Excel
+- Bulk-price multiple products by transposing a grid from Excel
-- Bulk delete items from ANY list view
+- Bulk-delete items from ANY list view
-- Synchronise product media output
-- Bulk create inventory pools
+- Bulk-create inventory pools
+- Bulk-update product component pricing
+- Synchronise product media-output
 - Clone discounts (with options)
-- Bulk update product component pricing
 - AccessCode lookup box on components

 #### Food and Beverage